 Public Spaces:

-- Some public spaces, such as parking garages or elevators, may be equipped with panic buttons to help individuals call for assistance if they become trapped or feel unsafe.
+- Some public spaces, such as parking garages or elevators, may have panic buttons that allow individuals to call for assistance if they become trapped or feel unsafe.

 -